Senior Softball-USA is dedicated to providing the best umpires in the sport.

 Home Runs / Runs per inning

-• Major Plus: 9, walks over the limit, 7 runs per half inning
+• Major Plus: 9, outs over the limit, 7 runs per half inning, mercy rule of 15 run lead after 5 innings.

-• Major: 6, walks over the limit, 5 runs per half inning
+• Major: 6, outs over the limit, 5 runs per half inning.

 • In timed games, must be announced when your clock expires.
 If not announced, another inning be played.